MedPhysUL/delia/README.md

 ### File format

-Images files must be in standard [**DICOM**](https://www.dicomstandard.org/) format and segmentation files must be in [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
+Images files must be in standard [**DICOM**](https://www.dicomstandard.org/) format and segmentation files must be in [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) or [RTStruct](https://dicom.nema.org/dicom/2013/output/chtml/part03/sect_A.19.html) format.

-If your segmentation files are in a research file format (`.nrrd`, `.nii`, etc.), you need to convert them into the standardized [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
+If your segmentation files are in a research file format (`.nrrd`, `.nii`, etc.), you need to convert them into the standardized [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) or [RTStruct](https://dicom.nema.org/dicom/2013/output/chtml/part03/sect_A.19.html) format.
 You can use the [pydicom-seg](https://pypi.org/project/pydicom-seg/) library to create the DICOM-SEG files OR use the [itkimage2dicomSEG](https://github.com/MaxenceLarose/itkimage2dicomSEG) python module, which provide a complete pipeline to perform this conversion.
+Also, you can use the [RT-Utils](https://github.com/qurit/rt-utils) library to create the RTStruct files.

 ### Series descriptions (Optional)